-To configure the Static DNS service, select the Type as Static and enter a pair of Primary DNS and Secondary DNS server IP addresses.
+To configure the Static DNS service, select the Type as Static (for IPv4 address) or StaticV6 (for IPv6 address) and enter a pair of Primary DNS and Secondary DNS server IP addresses.

-To configure Dynamic DNS service, select the Type as Dynamic and select Internet for Service Type and Service Instance.
+To configure Dynamic DNS service, select the Type as Dynamic (for IPv4 address) or DynamicV6 (for IPv6 address) and select Internet for Service Type and Service Instance.